Beamish Museum transport collection: Locomotion No. 1

 Locomotion No. 1 is a replica of an original locomotive which was designed by George Stephenson and built in 1825 for the Stockton and Darlington Railway, which made it the first steam locomotive to carry passengers on a public rail line.
 The Beamish replica was completed in 1975 for the 150th anniversary of the S&DR. The original survives as a static exhibit, having eventually become part of the National Collection held by the National Railway Museum, who have placed it on long-term loan to Head of Steam (a museum on the route of the S&DR).
 This locomotive is currently out of use as its boiler certificate has expired.
+It is currently on static display at the National Railway Museum Shildon and is awaiting overhaul.

 Hetton Lyon

 Hetton Lyon was built around 1851/52 for use in the Hetton colliery railway, but being of an old fashioned design it was initially assumed it to have been built earlier.
 It is thought to have been designed by someone named Young, one of whose descendants, David, is a Beamish volunteer working on steam restorations.
 Having survived into the twentieth century by virtue of being used as a static engine for the colliery sawmill, the locomotive was put back into service by the London and North Eastern Railway for the Stockton and Darlington Railway's centenary celebrations in 1925, before passing into the National Collection at the National Railway Museum as a static exhibit.
 The NRM loaned it to Beamish in 1974, where it stayed until 2006, initially in the Colliery but later on the Waggonway, before being moved to the NRM's satellite facility, National Railway Museum Shildon (Locomotion).
 The NRM later agreed a second loan period, so in May 2011 the locomotive returned to its last display location, in the SW corner of the Great Shed before in 2019 returning to the National Railway Museum Shildon.